alfredolopez80/CollateralizedLeverage/docs/CollateralizedLeverage.md

 **Descriptions of Arguments:**
- **Amount**: of Stablecoin to represent of 50% of Value of Collateral at moment to create the Borrow
+ **Amount**: of Stablecoin to represent of 50% of Value of Collateral at moment to create the Borrow **_indexLoans**: Index of the Loand where take the stablecoin